adhnan-ck/efootballPlayersScraper/README.md

 # efootballPlayersScraper
-This is a java spring boot application which scrapes every players basic details from the pesdb using jsoup
+A spring boot project that scrape details of every standard players from the pesdb website.

 #java #springboot #jsoup #webscraping